Gapminder/vizabi-website/_docs/5-advanced-options.md

 Vizabi has multiple readers, which can read data in various formats.
 Our current readers are:

-- **csv-file**: reads data from a CSV file
+- **csv**: reads data from a CSV file
 - **json-file**: reads data from a JSON file
 - **waffle-server**: Gapminder's REST API *(currently down)*
 - **inline**: reads data from JS object at initialization

-Most examples on this page are using the `csv-file` reader, using [this CSV file](http://static.gapminderdev.org/vizabi/waffles/en/basic-indicators.csv).
+Most examples on this page are using the `csv` reader, using [this CSV file](http://static.gapminderdev.org/vizabi/waffles/en/basic-indicators.csv).

 But let's use the **inline** reader instead with our own data in our next example: